Vinod Kambli: Coaching

 He has been the Head Coach for the MCA Academy in BKC, Mumbai.

-Vinod Kambli fulfilled a position within Tendulkar Middlesex Global Academy between 2018 and 2022.
+Kambli fulfilled a position within Tendulkar Middlesex Global Academy between 2018 and 2022.
 He finished his full time role as TMGA Head Coach for the Academy at DY Patil, Navi Mumbai in early 2022.

 Personal life

-Vinod Kambli first married Noella Lewis, a Catholic at St. Patrick's Cathedral, Poona.
+Kambli first married Noella Lewis, a Catholic at St. Patrick's Cathedral, Poona.
 She worked as a receptionist at Hotel Blue Diamond (in Pune) in the year 1998.

 After separating from her Kambli married fashion model Andrea Hewitt.
 The couple has a child born in June 2010.

-After his marriage to his second wife Andrea, Kambli converted to the Catholic Church, naming his son Jesus Christiano Kambli.
-Despite his conversion Kambli stated that he still respects all religions.
+After his marriage to his second wife Andrea, Kambli converted to catholicism, naming his son Jesus Christiano Kambli.
+Kambli has stated that he respects all religions.

 Journalist Kunal Purandare has penned his biography called Vinod Kambli: The Lost Hero.

 Health

-On Friday, 29 November 2013, Kambli was admitted to Mumbai's Lilavati Hospital, following a heart attack.
+On Friday, 29 November 2013, Vinod Kambli was admitted to Mumbai's Lilavati Hospital, following a heart attack.
 Kambli was taken ill while he was driving from Chembur to Bandra and suddenly stopped the car.
 A policewoman on duty, Sujata Patil noticed he could not drive and arranged to rush him to Lilavati Hospital.
-Kambli had undergone angioplasty on two of his blocked arteries in 2012.
+Kambli underwent angioplasty on two of his blocked arteries in 2013.
+In August 2024, a video of Kambli being disoriented and struggling to walk surfaced on the internet, raising wide-spread concerns on his health once again.
+On Wednesday, 20 August 2025, Vinod Kambli's brother Virendra Kambli revealed that Vinod is currently recuperating at his residence in Bandra and is unable to speak properly.

 Politics

-Vinod Kambli joined the Bhakti Shakti Party and was appointed vice-president of the party.
+Kambli joined the Bhakti Shakti Party and was appointed vice-president of the party.
 He contested the 2009 Assembly election from Vikhroli, Mumbai as a Lok Bharati Party candidate and lost the election.
-However, he continues to do social work.
 In 2011, he supported Anna Hazare's campaign of India against Corruption.